GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-13-location-data-and-gis-for-devs.md

 Here's some information and links for developers to learn more about spatial (location) data, spatial data analysis, and geographical information systems (GIS).
 I've also included some resource on AI, especially Large Language Models (LLMs) and vector databases.

+**Note:** _**This article is mainly meant to be my master list of GIS and Geospatial resources to share with other developers.
+So there's only a small amount of commentary, and many links.** _

 There's many references from ESRI (Earth Science Research Institute) because ESRI is like the Microsoft of GIS.
 It's Canadian headquartered in the Don Mills area of Toronto!

 ## Contents